IonelPopJara/buns-and-guns/README.md

 # buns-and-guns

-Buns and Guns is a game where you are a priest trying to stop the easter bunny from spreading their pagan rituals in the world.
+Buns and Guns is a game where you are a priest trying to stop the Easter Bunny from spreading their pagan rituals in the world.
 You are the only hope left.

 Play the game here: https://mults.itch.io/buns-and-guns